 If you are pregnant or are trying to conceive, one important test to be prepared for is the glucose tolerance test (GTT or glucola).
 This test screens for gestational diabetes mellitus (GDM), a condition in which carbohydrate intolerance develops during pregnancy.

-The current standard of care in the U.S. calls for all pregnant persons to be screened for GDM with a laboratory-based screening test at 24–28 weeks of gestation.
+One of the most important things to note is that pregnant persons without any risk factors can still get GDM simply because they have a placenta.
+The current standard of care in the U.S. calls for all pregnant persons to be screened for GDM with a laboratory-based screening test at 24–28 weeks of gestation with an oral glucose tolerance test (GTT).
 Early diagnosis and treatment of GDM can prevent life threatening complications for the pregnant person, fetus, and pregnancy.
-This is why testing is a standard practice in the U.S. You can refuse the GTT just as you can refuse anything in pregnancy, but be sure to know the potential consequences of undiagnosed GDM.
+This is why testing is a standard practice in the U.S. You can refuse the GTT, just as you can refuse anything in pregnancy, but be sure to know the potential consequences of undiagnosed GDM.

 The GTT is a two-step test based on first screening with the administration of a 50-g oral glucose solution followed by a 1-hour venous glucose determination.
 Patients whose glucose levels meet or exceed an institution’s screening threshold then undergo a 100-g, 3-hour diagnostic GTT.
 GDM is most often diagnosed in patients who have two or more abnormal values on the 3-hour GTT.